witnet/documentation/smart-contracts/witnet-data-feeds/price-feeds-registry.md

 You may also retrieve the Witnet's **Price Feed** contract currently serving a given currency pair, if any.
 While the Witnet Foundation will make its best to keep all committed currency pairs updated in a timely manner, you can always use the Price Feed contract to trigger a new price update at any time, if willing to pay the required gas for that.

-{% hint style="danger" %}
-As Solidity does not support `float` types, all prices are provided as `int256` values, with a fixed number of decimals digits.

-For instance, if the BTC/USD price is $41,847.762289, the Price Router contract will give `41847762289` for the currency pair identified as `"Price-BTC/USD-6"`.
-{% endhint %}

 ...refer to Triggering Conditions...

 ## Currency pairs